Re-Invention World Tour: Background

+Madonna performing at London's HMV store in May 2003 as part of the promotional campaign for American Life.

 In August 2002, Madonna collaborated with photographer Steven Klein on X-STaTIC PRO=CeSS, a multimedia art installation designed to explore and deconstruct her public image.
 Featuring "stark" visuals and disorienting footage that portrayed her in surreal, regal settings, the project debuted in New York in March 2003 and traveled to several European cities.
 Around this time, she released her ninth studio album, American Life, and promoted it with performances at MTV's Total Request Live, the HMV store on Oxford Street, and appearances on Top of the Pops and Friday Night with Jonathan Ross.
 She also made headlines with a performance alongside Britney Spears and Christina Aguilera at the 2003 MTV Video Music Awards.

 Talk of a concert tour began circulating in late 2003, with Madonna's manager confirming plans for either late 2004 or early 2005.
 By January, Madonna herself said she had show ideas in mind, and rehearsals were reported to be underway by March.
 Early working titles included Whore of Babylon World Tour 2004, and Scottish bagpiper Calum Frase revealed he had been invited to participate.
 On March 23, 2004, the Re-Invention World Tour was officially announced.
 Manager Caresse Henry said it would be a high point in Madonna's career, and a welcome return that would remind audiences of her strength as a live performer.
 Drawing partial inspiration from X-STaTIC PRO=CeSS, the tour marked her first in three years and included her debut in Ireland.
 Scheduled shows in Tel Aviv were canceled due to security concerns, though Madonna expressed disappointment, saying she would have gone if it were up to her.
 The tour opened on May 24 in Inglewood, California, and concluded on September 14 in Lisbon, Portugal.